 I/My family member has been notified that there is an opening in LTC (PCH, CHH etc.) for me/them but (we) are currently isolating and cannot get to a clinic.
 What do I/we do?

 Upon admission, you will be added to the list of residents waiting to be vaccinated and your name will be submitted as per above, for the next immunizing team visit for vaccination.

 When will I receive my second appointment for the second dose of vaccine?

-Appointments for the second dose are generally within 16 weeks of the first dose.
+Appointments for the second dose are generally within for months of the first dose.
 An appt will be provided to your when you receive your first dose.